vVv-Keys/KeysGuard-Unified-Threat-Intelligence-Platform/README.md

 Whether you’re hunting bugs or mapping entire attack surfaces, KeysGuard is the engine behind next-gen recon.

 > Built by red teamers, for red teamers.
 Powered by AI.
 Rebuilt and REINNOVATED by Keys.

+I will develop this project more as time goes on sorry for the poor upload quality and structure in advance.

+Will have chatgpt generate setup instructions for me once the script is fully compiled and working.

+- Keys